 Where are the cheapest and where the most expensive rental properties in Rotterdam?
 How does the price per district develop?
 We share all this information with you so you can get a good idea of where you would like to live and also for you to know where you will be able to find the most affordable properties for rent.
 We adjust this for you every quarter using the most recent number and information.

 Fortunately, Rotterdam is not the most expensive city in the Netherlands, but cheap it is not… There are also neighborhoods where everything is still reasonably affordable.
-In the second quarter of 2021, the average m2 price for free sector rental homes varied from € 12.54 in Hoogvliet to € 19.40 in the Center.
+In the second quarter of 2021, the average m2 price for free sector rental homes varied from € 11 in Pernis to € 20.61 in the Center.
 There is still a lot in between in terms of m2 prices, so it certainly pays to take that into account in your decision.

 The cheapest free-sector rental homes in Rotterdam this quarter are in Prins Alexander, Hoogvliet and Overschie.

 Rental properties in Rotterdam € / m2 – 2020